cameronelliott/pmfsite-gostatic/src-deadsfu.com/webrtc-sfu-room-video-switching-methods/index.md

 on the incoming stream.
 The issue here is the is difficult to implement and presents a new contstraint on SFU capacity.
 Depending on the implementation, SFU capacity may depend on switching frequency and stream resolutions.
+Designers need to implement a fancy transcoder, and consider transcoding capacities now when discussing SFU capacity.
 It seems fairly problematic from this perspective.

 ## Method: Replay from Last Keyframe / Keep New Latency